 With rapid changes in technologies and an aging skilled workforce, we are facing a significant skills gap in STEM related fields of study.
 As a global business leader and STEM employer, Itron partnered with Dr. Webber and DISCO Learning Media to create this curriculum as part of their ongoing investments in education and corporate social responsibility.
 Education plays a critical role in inspiring the next generation of innovators to help solve the world’s greatest challenges.

-Resourcefulness is being created in line with College and Career Readiness/Common Core Standards including Next Generation Science Standards, Advanced Placement (AP) Environmental Science, and International Baccalaureate Environmental Systems and Societies.
+Resourcefulness has been created in line with College and Career Readiness/Common Core Standards, including Next Generation Science Standards, Advanced Placement (AP) Environmental Science, and International Baccalaureate Environmental Systems and Societies.
 The material is designed to complement and enhance existing curriculum and lesson plans with fully developed teaching resources.
 Resourcefulness is intended for a more traditional in-class educational program for secondary education that can be shared across many channels.
-Modular units on sustainability and effective resource management will encourage conversation among many different age and educational levels, including primary education and adult education for professional development.
+Modular units on sustainability and effective resource management will encourage conversation among

 About the Author